hoylabs/OpenDTU-OnBattery-docs/docs/hardware/display.md

 OpenDTU-OnBattery currently supports different types of displays (see below).
 Currently only displays with a resolution of 128x64 pixel are supported.
-To activate a display you have to specify it's type and pin assignment in a [device profile](../firmware/device_profiles.md).
+To activate a display you have to specify its type and pin assignment in a [device profile](../firmware/device_profiles.md).

 ## Display Settings